September 2022 / INVESTMENT INSIGHTS

 Alpha potential is still available for those who adapt to the new paradigm.

 - We are moving from a world of disinflation, low rates, and elevated valuations to one of higher trend inflation, rising rates, and consequently lower valuations.

 - Fresh investment approaches are required that cover wider macroeconomic, social, and geopolitical factors along with valuations and company fundamentals.

-- While market dynamics have changed, alpha potential remains available for investors willing and able to adapt to the new paradigm.
+- While market dynamics have changed, alpha (excess returns) potential remains available for investors willing and able to adapt to the new paradigm.

 The economist Paul Samuelson once famously said: “When the facts change, I change my mind.
 What do you do?”

 Many economic facts have changed over the past few quarters.
 In fact, everything I’m witnessing tells me that we are undergoing a paradigm shift in investing.
 We are moving from a world of benign disinflation to one of higher‑trend inflation.
 From a very low interest rate environment to a rising rate environment.
 From a long period of low volatility to a period in which volatility will likely be elevated.
 From globalization to de‑globalization, or friend‑shoring, as former Federal Reserve (Fed) chair Janet Yellen calls it.
 From maximum liquidity to liquidity withdrawal.
 And perhaps most importantly, from an era of elevated valuations in both equities and rates to one closer to the historical norm (Figure 1).

 Out With the Old, In With the New